pagkly/Zed/Investopedia4/How Negotiations Work.md

 ### Put Yourself in Their Shoes

 There's nothing wrong with sticking to your ground.
 But while you shouldn't go over your limitations—such as spending more money if you're buying a home or car—remember that the other party has its own restrictions as well.
-There's nothing wrong with trying to see things from the other person's perspective and why they may not accept your offer.
+There's nothing wrong with trying to see things from the other person's perspective and why they may not accept your [[Offer|offer]].

 ### Remove the Emotion